ChaoLiAtRIKEN/ChaoLiAtRIKEN.github.io/index.md

 *<ins>This page is still under development—apologies for the delay!
 Please feel free to contact me via email if you have any questions.</ins>*

 I am currently an indefinite-term research scientist at [RIKEN](https://www.riken.jp), working in the **Center for Advanced Intelligence Project (AIP)** alongside Dr. [Qibin Zhao](https://qibinzhao.github.io) since 2021.
 Additionally, I am an affiliated researcher at the [Himeno-Sun Lab](https://himeno-sun-lab.github.io) at **Juntendo University**, one of Japan’s leading medical schools.
 My research spans several interdisciplinary fields, including **tensor networks**, **machine learning (ML)**, **quantum computing**, and **computational neuroscience**, with a primary focus on advancing tensor network methodologies in the ML community.
 As a scientist, publications might be a critical avenue to evaluate my contribution to the research community.
-In recent years, yy primary work has been featured in top computer science conferences, including ICML, NeurIPS, ICLR, CVPR, ECCV, AISTATS, AAAI.
+In recent years, my primary work has been featured in top computer science conferences, including ICML, NeurIPS, ICLR, CVPR, ECCV, AISTATS, AAAI.
 I have also collaborated with many outstanding researchers across countries, resulting in co-authored publications in high-impact journals such as IEEE T-PAMI, T-NNLS, T-IP, Neural Networks, and TMLR.

 <!-- I am actively involved in the academic community, regularly serving as a (senior) reviewer for prestigious conferences like ICML, NeurIPS, ICLR, AAAI, and IJCAI.
 In recognition of my contributions, I received the **RIKEN Ohbu Research Incentive Award** in 2020. -->